Directions & Procedures

 NO PERSONAL CHECKS: CASH or money order preferred!
-We do accept paypal.
-U.S.Postal money orders are the preferred payment for those who want to have a pet shipped to them!
+We do accept paypal for deposits of $100.00 only.
+U.S.Postal money orders are preferred payment for those who want to have a pet shipped to them!

 Did you know?
 10 families per week get lost or waste much time when coming to visit here because they didn't read this page and made the mistake of thinking Mapquest or GPS can give better directions that someone who actually lives here.